jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 ## Introduction

 Verilog lets you define sub-programs using tasks and functions.
-They are used to improve the readability and to exploit re-usability code.
-Functions are equivalent to combinatorial logic and cannot be used to replace code that contains event or delay control operators (as used in a sequential logic).
-Tasks are more general than functions, and may contain timing controls.
-Testbench is a program or model written in any language for the purposes of exercising and verifying the functional correctness of a hardware model during the simulation.
-Verilog is primarily a means for hardware modeling (simulation), the language contains various resources for formatting, reading, storing, allocating dynamically, comparing, and writing simulation data, including input stimulus and output results.
+They are used to improve readability and exploit re-usability code.
+Functions are equivalent to combinatorial logic and cannot replace code containing event or delay control operators (as used in sequential logic).
+Tasks are more general than functions and may contain timing controls.
+Testbench is a program or model written in any language to exercise and verify the functional correctness of a hardware model during the simulation.
+Verilog is primarily a means for hardware modeling (simulation).
+The language contains various resources for formatting, reading, storing, allocating dynamically, comparing, and writing simulation data, including input stimulus and output results.

-In this lab, you will learn how to write tasks, functions, and testbenches.
+This lab will teach you how to write tasks, functions, and testbenches.
 You will learn about the components of a testbench, and language constructs available to verify the correctness of the underlying hardware model.

 ## Tasks

-A task is like a procedure which provides the ability to execute common pieces of code from several different places in a model.
-A task can contain timing controls, and it can call other tasks and functions (described in next part).
+A task is like a procedure that can execute common pieces of code from several different places in a model.
+A task can contain timing controls and call other tasks and functions (described in the next part).
 A task is defined, within a module definition, as:

 ```verilog
 task task_id;